hashbmo/rbx-py-screen-render/README.md

 # Roblox-Py-Screen-Render
-Resource for rendering computer screen in roblox studio (locally)
+Resource for rendering screen in roblox studio (locally)

 - Place lua code into a server script
 - Load rbxm file into studio and place in workspace (or if you know what you're doing, change code to fit your needs)